Going Digital: Understanding Merchant Services Providers

 Some of the documents you’ll want to include with your MSP application are:

-• Your business’s tax ID
+- Your business tax ID

-• Your website
+- Your website

-• Your mailing address
+- Your mailing address

-• Your business’s bank account information
+- Your business’s bank account information

-Who Can CSG Forte Help?
+What Types of Businesses Can CSG Forte Help?

-If your business wants to accept more forms of payments than it currently does, CSG Forte can help.
+If your business wants to accept more forms of payment, the team at CSG Forte can help.
 We offer merchant services for small- and medium-sized businesses.
-We’ll allow you to accept electronic payments, including credit and debit cards, in-person payments, online payments and over-the-phone payments.
-You’ll get peace of mind that your transactions are secure and your customers’ payment data is safe.
+We’ll help your company accept electronic payments, including credit and debit cards, in-person payments, online payments and over-the-phone payments.
+You’ll get peace of mind that your transactions are secure, and your customers’ payment data is safe.
+If you have any issues with our merchant or payment processing services, our customer service representatives will assist.
+We help you with troubleshooting issues and provide tools to support you with customer disputes.

 Choose CSG Forte for Merchant Services